Understanding

 Social anxiety disorder is a persistent fear of social situations where you might be judged, embarrassed, or scrutinised.
 It can affect work, school, and relationships, leading to avoidance and distress.

-Line drawing of a person's face in profile, emphasizing facial features and contours.
+Line drawing of a profile view of a person's face, highlighting facial features and expression.

 What does social anxiety feel like?